junesirius/junesirius.github.io/_posts/Supernatural/2025-06-30-SPN-Unchanging-channels.md

 "I don't know.
 The vessel doesn't feel right."
 Castiel answers.
 The light on the dashboard blinks in the same rhythm as he speaks.
 Dean notices it.

 "Crap, I don't think Trickster is dead."
-Dean almost punches the wheel, just like every time he gets frustrated.
+Dean almost punches the wheel, frustrated.
 On second thought, he knocks the dashboard with his knuckles, "You in there, buddy?
 Feel anything when I do that?"

 Castiel's voice quiets for a second, then, "Oh, I see.
 And, yes, I can feel that."